 CHARTER SCHOOL FAQ

 Charters schools are public schools.
 They are tuition-free and open to any scholar who wishes to attend.
 Charter schools allow parents, organizations, or community groups to restore, reinvent, and reenergize our public school system.
 Charter schools are designed, tailored, and governed by each local community, rather than by a central bureaucracy.
-LaVerne Elementary Preparatory Academy is proud to be a charter school.
+Desert Trails Preparatory Academy is proud to be a charter school.

 Yes, charter schools are tuition-free, public schools that operate independently from the school district’s central bureaucracy.
 Each charter school is governed by its own local school community, rather than a district.
 This freedom allows teachers to be more innovative, and communities to shape their local school.